Ronaldo set for second Man Utd debut vs Newcastle

 What’s the other team news?

 “They're all training.
-Dean (Henderson) has not got the after-effect (of Covid) and tiredness anymore, that's very positive, Telles is not 100% yet he’ll still be a few weeks and Scott has recovered very quickly from the operation,” he said.
+Dean [Henderson] has not got the after-effect (of Covid) and tiredness anymore, that's very positive.
+Telles is not 100 per cent yet, he’ll still be a few weeks and Scott [McTominay] has recovered very quickly from the operation,” he said.

 “If he’s going to play or not, I’m not sure, but probably not, depending on who we've got available and who we can use.
 Jadon's come back in with a minor knock but he has trained the last couple of days and is determined to be fit and he's available so that's a positive.